Impact Mapping: Connecting Work to Goals

 Running the session

 Lee starts at the root.
-“What’s the one goal you’re trying to hit right now?
+“What’s the one goal?
 Not a feature.
-A business outcome.
-Something you can measure.”
+A business outcome you can measure.”

 Maya doesn’t hesitate.
 “Stop the bleeding and get to three hundred active subscribers within three months.
-We hit 214 and we’re already sliding backwards.
-The board needs to see that the model works before the next funding round.”
+The board needs to see the model works before the next funding round.”

-Lee writes it on the whiteboard.
 “Good.
-That’s specific, measurable, and time-bound.
 Now – who are the people whose behaviour affects whether you hit that number?”

 Identifying actors

 Subscribers – people already paying.
-Their behaviour matters because if they churn, you’re running to stand still.
+If they churn, you’re running to stand still.

 Farms – the supply side.
 If farms can’t reliably deliver, the product falls apart and subscribers leave.

-Maya (operations) – Maya herself is an actor, and writing her own name on the board is uncomfortable.
+Maya (operations) – writing her own name on the board is uncomfortable.
 The Event Storm already surfaced her as the supply-matching bottleneck.
 Now the Impact Map puts it more starkly: she’s not just a bottleneck in the process, she’s a risk to the goal.
-If she’s the constraint, she’s actively preventing the team from reaching 300 subscribers.
-She’s spending hours each week manually matching supply to demand, and last week it caught up with her.
-She was still finalising substitutions when the courier arrived, two boxes went out with the wrong contents, and one subscriber cancelled on the spot.
-If Maya’s manual process doesn’t scale, it doesn’t just cap growth – it actively drives churn.
+She’s spending hours each week manually matching supply to demand, and last week it caught up with her – she was still finalising substitutions when the courier arrived, two boxes went out wrong, and one subscriber cancelled on the spot.

 Mapping impacts